Why Doesn't Silicone Melt Or Burn?

 After the silicone burning.
 The burning area will become white.
 That is a way to check if your silicone products are real silicone made.

-From the above information, we can see the silicone can be melted or burned in special conditions.
+From the above information, we can see that silicone can be melted or burned in special conditions.

 You also can customize Silicone products at ZSR Group.